 Withdrawal from the program requires the submission of a Withdrawal form and an exit interview with the Program Director.
 If you have received Financial Aid, you will be required to complete an exit interview with the Financial Aid Director.
 Following withdrawal from the program, if you wish to reapply you are required to complete a new application for admission.
 Upon readmission, after an absence of one year or more, you will be required to complete the program of study that is in place in the term in which you return.
 All re-admission is subject to approval.

 Grades are awarded as an assessment of the student’s progress in achieving educational goals of each module according to the syllabus and the policies of the University.
-The Five Branches University DAOM program uses a Pass-Fail grading system for all didactic and clinic courses.
+The Five Branches University Postgraduate DAOM Program uses a Pass-Fail grading system for all didactic and clinic courses.

 - Case Studies/Clinical Analytic Charts for clinical modules